PrajjwalSule/Slack-Reminder-Bot/README.md

 # Slack-Reminder-Bot

-This is a slack bot which will give you the reminder as your choice on your time.
+This is a slack bot which will give you the reminder of your choice on your time.

 ## Steps to use this bot